joao-gabriel-gois/serverless-certificate/README.md

 ## Description:

->Application created using DynamoDB, AWS Lambda and AWS S3.
+Application created using DynamoDB, AWS Lambda and AWS S3.
 Functions created with NodeJS + Typescript.
 Based on any other education api, this serverless application focus in generate the final certificate for a certain student, after graduate in a certain course.

-> Two main functions let this happen:
+ Two main functions let this happen:

->
-> - `/generateCertificate`:
+ - `/generateCertificate`:
-><br> In the body of the request, using JSON format, it necessary to have the certificate id, the user name, and the user's grade for that certain course.
+<br> In the body of the request, using JSON format, it necessary to have the certificate id, the user name, and the user's grade for that certain course.
 It will respond a message confirming that the certificate was created and the url to it (pdf file on aws s3).

-In case of any
->
-> - `/verifyCertificate/{id}`:
+ - `/verifyCertificate/{id}`:
-><br> By passing the certificate id in the route params, you can check if it is a valid one.<br>
+<br> By passing the certificate id in the route params, you can check if it is a valid one.<br>
->In case of being a valid one, it will respond with __status code__ `200` and get as response some info such as: the name of the user, the certificate pdf url (on aws s3) and a message confirming it is a valid certificate.
+In case of being a valid one, it will respond with __status code__ `200` and get as response some info such as: the name of the user, the certificate pdf url (on aws s3) and a message confirming it is a valid certificate.
 In case it's not a valid certificate, it will respond with  a __status code__ `400` and a message informing it is not valid.

 ### Details: